torozsom/torozsom/README.md

 Welcome to my GitHub profile!

-I'm a 2nd year at **Budapest University of Technology and Economics (BME)**, pursuing a degree in **Engineering in Computer Sciences**.
+I'm a 2nd year student at **Budapest University of Technology and Economics (BME)**, pursuing a degree in **Engineering in Computer Sciences**.
 My passion lies in solving problems through programming and continuously learning about new technologies.

 ---